elmeligyhind-cmd/Digital-Wallet-Transactions/README.md

 # Financial Transactions: Consumer Insights Dashboard

 > *Note:* I created this project for educational purposes to practice my data analysis skills.
-I used a financial dataset to show my process for cleaning, transforming, and visualizing data.
+I used a financial dataset to show my process for organizing, transforming, and visualizing data.

 ## 📊 Project Overview
 This project transforms raw transaction data into a professional, multi-sheet interactive dashboard.
 By analyzing the data, I was able to identify key revenue drivers, geographic spending patterns, and user behavior across different device types.